spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 The review information section is included for compatibility with SPDX 1.2, and is deprecated since SPDX 2.0.
 Any review information shall use an Annotation (as described in [Clause 12](annotations.md)) with an annotation type of `REVIEW`.

-Review information may be added after the initial SPDX file has been created.
+Review information may be added after the initial SPDX document has been created.
 The set of fields are optional and multiple instances may be added.
 Once a Reviewer entry is added, the Review Date associated with the review is mandatory.
 The Created date shall not be modified as a result of the addition of information regarding the conduct of a review.
 A Review Comments is optional.

 See [Clause 13](review-information-deprecated.md) for details of the fields in this kind of section.